Wood nets UK North Sea contract wins worth $160 million in Q4 2021

 “As we collectively, as a society and industry, seek to accelerate the journey towards a net-zero future, a huge enabler for our success will be driving down the carbon intensity of the conventional energy production that we still need today,” added Shanaghey.

-The company explained that a new three-year contract with Shell UK further extends a multi-decade relationship between the two companies to ensure the delivery of brownfield engineering, procurement and construction solutions across the firm’s onshore St Fergus and Mossmorran terminals, as well as the Nelson, Gannet and Shearwater offshore assets.
+The company’s new three-year contract with Shell UK further extends a multi-decade relationship between the two players to ensure the delivery of brownfield engineering, procurement and construction solutions across the firm’s onshore St Fergus and Mossmorran terminals, as well as the Nelson, Gannet and Shearwater offshore assets.

 The new three-year contract with options for extension agreed with Dana Petroleum will enable Wood to continue its almost ten-year relationship and deliver operations and maintenance solutions across the Western Isles and Triton FPSOs.